hostilefork/rebmu/README.md

 A prerequisite to using Rebmu is to know some Rebol or [Red](http://red-lang.org).
 If you're looking for help on golfing with Rebmu, please join the [Rebol and Red StackOverflow chat room](http://chat.stackoverflow.com/rooms/291/rebol-and-red)!
 You might also want to refer to the [Rebol Bookmarks](https://trello.com/b/PtKS3RfJ/rebol-bookmarks) Trello board, which is a new community project to assemble articles and resources on the language.

 The main place where the Code Golf problems are studied are on the [Code Golf StackExchange](http://codegolf.stackexchange.com/).
+As a general rule, if you are going to post a Rebmu solution that is not substantially different from your Rebol answer (or an existing one) then just put it in the same answer...and present both counts in the header.  *(For instance **Rebmu: 20 chars, Rebol: 80 chars**)*  If it's someone else's Rebol answer, then add the Rebmu form as a comment or suggested edit.

 Feel free to bring up any ideas also, on the [Rebmu GitHub issue tracker](https://github.com/hostilefork/rebmu/issues).